 Highlights: Humorous, Intelligent, Gregarious.

-The Havanese originates from, you guessed it, Havana, Cuba.
+The Havanese originates from, you guessed it, Havana in Cuba.
 The most notable features of these dogs are their silky long hair and expressive eyes.
-Owners will tell you they can communicate through their eyes, although they may just be boasting.
+Many owners will tell you they can communicate through their eyes, although they may just be boasting.

 Not only are they intelligent, but they’re also quite funny with a quirky personality that’ll win over your heart.
-There is never a dull moment with a Havanese dog.
+There is never a dull moment with a Havanese dog, making them standout dogs for families with children.

 Highlights: Obedient, Positive, Entertaining.

-This Scottish terrier is brimming with bold confidence despite the small stature.
-They’re amazing dogs and they know it.
-The West Highland White Terrier can be very entertaining dogs for the whole family.
+This Scottish terrier is brimming with bold confidence despite their small stature.
+They are amazing dogs and they know it.
+The West Highland White Terrier, also called the Westie, can be very entertaining dogs for the whole family.

-They often make people laugh with their quirkiness and mischievous acts.
-Additionally, they’re naturally friendly and cheerful, extending love to everyone around them (with the exception of rodents).
+They will often make people laugh with their quirkiness and mischievous acts.
+Additionally, they’re naturally friendly and cheerful, extending love to everyone around them (though, with the exception of pesty rodents).

 Highlights: Playful, Curious, High-spirited.

-The Bichon Frise, also known as the comedian canine, is regarded as one of the world’s greatest “personality dogs.”
-Spend an afternoon with a Bichon and you’ll know exactly why.
+The Bichon Frise, otherwise known as the comedian canine, is regarded as one of the canine world’s greatest “personality dogs.”
+Simply spend an afternoon with a Bichon and you’ll know exactly why America loves these dogs.

 Not only are they intelligent, but also full of happiness and charm.
-Sure, they can get into trouble.
-But they do it out of love and they can’t help it.
-You really can’t go wrong with a Bichon Frise.
+Sure, they tend to get into a bit of trouble.
+However, they do it out of love and they can’t help it.
+You really can’t go wrong with the entertaining and sweet Bichon Frise.

 Highlights: Independent, Bold, Spirited.

 The Scottish Terrier exhibits all the personality traits and quirks that make a terrier, a terrier.
-Independent-minded and stubborn, they are also sensitive dogs.
-The short stubby legs make them less than athletic, but they’re excellent companions for a nice stroll around the neighborhood.
+Independent-minded and stubborn, they’re also sensitive dogs.
+The short stubby legs make them less than athletic, but they still appreciate neighborhood strolls.

-On the flip side, they don’t really bark – a real win for most dog owners living in a small apartment including myself.
+On the bright side, Scottish Terriers don’t really bark – a real win for most dog owners living in a small apartment including myself.
 But the best part?
-Yeah, they’re hypoallergenic and don’t really shed.
+Yeah, they’re hypoallergenic dogs and tend to only lose strands of hair – like with humans.

 Highlights: Alert, Cheerful, Family-oriented.

-These working terriers are very sensible creatures and don’t often slip.
-Many would describe them as intelligent and independent.
-However, the part that I like most is their lack of shedding.
+These working terriers are very sensible creatures and don’t often slip or snap back.
+Owners tend to describe them as intelligent and independent.
+Even so, the quality that I like most is their lack of shedding, especially during “blow out” season.

 Highlights: Outgoing, Vigilant, Sensitive.

-The Italian Greyhounds were the most popular dogs among noblewoman in the Middle Ages of Italy.
+The Italian Greyhounds were the most popular dogs among noblewoman during the Middle Ages of Italy.
 Today, they’re premier lapdogs with the instincts and agility to hunt small game.
+Plus, they shed much less than their non-Italian cousins.

-Don’t let their athletic build fool you, they are awesome family dogs that show a ton of obedience.
-Plus, they love to play.
+But don’t let their athletic build fool you, Italian Greyhounds don’t mind relaxing on your lap as long as you provide plenty of play time.
 So if you like to actively exercise with your small dogs, then the Italian Greyhound may be a great choice.

 Highlights: Loving, Alert, Lively.

 The Chinese Crested is one of the most undog-like dog you’ll ever meet.
-In other words, they don’t really act like dogs.
-With very minimal agility, the Chinese Crested doesn’t enjoy running around like most crazed dogs.
+Rather, many tend to describe them as cat-like dogs.
+With very minimal agility and small size, the Chinese Crested does not enjoy running around like most crazed dogs.

 In fact, they probably won’t even want to go on long walks with you.
 But if you’re looking for a loving and devoted lapdog, they are an excellent choice for the allergy-sensitive dog owner.
-Keep in mind, there is a hairless version, which may be more hypoallergenic.
+There’s also a hairless version, which may be more hypoallergenic.

 Highlights: Bright, Charming, Affectionate.